Lovehatetragedy: Background

 A re-recorded version of the song "M-80 (Explosive Energy Movement)" was featured in the game Amplitude.
 The song "She Loves Me Not" was featured in the game NHL 2003.
 The songs "She Loves Me Not" and "Walking Thru Barbed Wire" were recorded in 1999, with the former appearing on the band's 1999 demo and the latter on the ...Let 'Em Know!
 EP.

 In comparison to their prior album, Infest, the band aimed to incorporate less rapping, and more singing in Lovehatetragedy.
 Lovehatetragedy is Papa Roach's last album under DreamWorks Records, before signing to Geffen in 2003.
 Alongside with Infest, a debut vinyl edition of the album was released on September 8, 2017.

 Commercial performance

 The album debuted at number two on the Billboard 200 by selling approximatively 136,000 copies in its first week, behind Eminem's The Eminem Show.
 Lovehatetragedy was mostly well received by music critics, gaining an average score of 75 on Metacritic.

+Papa Roach toured on the second edition of the Anger Management Tour during the summer of 2002.
+They co-headlined with Eminem, who was also supported by Ludacris, Xzibit, X-Ecutioners, Bionic Jive during the tour.
+It was the last edition of Anger Management that had rock music being prominently featured, with Papa Roach's set occurring between Eminem and Ludacris's while Bionic Jive opened the concerts during the first half of the tour.